Diogenesoftoronto/nimdude/README.md

 ## Features

-- Custom Cyberpunk Theme: The site features a unique and immersive cyberpunk theme, with a focus on incorporating futuristic and glitchy elements inspired by classic 80's video games.
+- Custom Cyberpunk Theme: The site features a unique and immersive cyberpunk theme, with a focus on incorporating futuristic and glitchy elements inspired by classic 80's video games.__WIP__
 - Search Component: The site includes a powerful search component that allows visitors to quickly find specific content on the site.
 - Hero Section: The hero section is a visually impactful area at the top of the site that immediately captures the attention of visitors and highlights key information about me and my skills.
 - About Section: The about section provides visitors with a brief overview of my background and experience as a software engineer.